slipstream/SlipStreamDocumentationAPI/README.md

     # install dependencies (remove --path for system-wide installation)
     $ bundle install --path vendor/bundle

-    # build the documentation
+    # build the documentation (use bundle to ensure paths are correct!)
-    $ rake build
+    $ bundle exec rake build

     # serve the documentation from a local server
     $ cd build